Croatia Vacation Planning Best Trip to Croatia

 Father Christmas watches bagpipe performance on Ban Jelacic Square during Christmas in Zagreb, Croatia

-Croatia is not known as a winter destination, but there are a few reasons why travelers might consider it.
+Croatia is not known as a winter destination, but there are a few reasons why you might consider it.

 First, the Christmas Markets – especially the Zagreb Advent Festival – are incredible.
-We think it is one of the Best Places to Spend Christmas in Europe
+We believe it is one of the Best Places to Spend Christmas in Europe

-Second, while the weather is cooler, the sun still shines regularly, especially along the Dalmatian Coast.
+Second, while the weather is cooler, the sun still shines regularly along the Dalmatian Coast.
 It is far too cold to swim in the sea, but it’s still a fabulous time to be on the seaside.

 Wintertime travelers also get a peek into typical Croatian life and can become more acquainted with the local culture.